sap-tutorials/sap-build-process-automation/tutorials/spa-create-destination/spa-create-destination.md

     <!-- border -->![Successful Destination](3.png)

-### Access Destination in the Business Process
+### Access destination in the Business Process

 The destination can be accessed in the **Business Process** project  by creating an Environment variable of the type Destination.

 Create a **Business Process** from the Lobby.
-After creating the Business Process , create the Environment variable of the type Destination.
+After creating the Business Process, create the Environment variable of type Destination.

 1. Navigate to Settings>Environment Variables.